 - Your dosage may need to be changed from time to time.
 You may need regular blood tests to check for side effects.

-- Always take your medication on time and as directed.
+- Always take your medicine on time and as directed.
 Missing a dose can cause you to have a seizure.
-Never not stop taking or change medications without talking to your doctor first.
+DO NOT stop taking or change medicines on your own.
+Talk to your doctor first.

-- Many epilepsy medications cause birth defects.
-Women wishing to become pregnant should tell the doctor in advance in order to adjust medications.
+- Many epilepsy medicines cause birth defects.
+Women who plan to become pregnant should tell their doctor in advance in order to adjust medicines.

-- Surgery to remove the abnormal brain cells causing the seizures may be helpful for some patients.
+- Remove the abnormal brain cells causing the seizures.

-- Surgery to place a vagus nerve stimulator (VNS) may be recommended.
+- Place a vagal nerve stimulator (VNS).
 This device is similar to a heart pacemaker.
 It can help reduce the number of seizures.

-Sometimes, children are placed on a special diet to help prevent seizures.
+Some children are placed on a special diet to help prevent seizures.
 The most popular one is the ketogenic diet.
 A diet low in carbohydrates, such as the Atkins diet, may also be helpful in some adults.
 Be sure to discuss these options with your doctor before trying them.

 - Emotional stress